pvini07BR/3DSky/README.md

 ![https://github.com/pvini07BR/3dsky/tree](https://github.com/pvini07BR/3dsky/blob/main/gfx/3dsky-icon-alt.svg)

 # WARNING: This app is still in development.
 It doesn't do much yet.
+Also expect bugs and crashes.

 In order to run this app, you will need a SSL certificate file.
 But don't worry, the app itself checks if you have that file, and if you don't, it will download it for you.